Keeping the Brain Healthy

 - Exercising Your Body to Exercise Your Mind – Harvard Medical School found that regular physical exercise, “Helps maintain healthy blood pressure and weight, improves energy, lifts mood, lowers stress and anxiety, and keeps the heart healthy, all of which contribute to brain health.”
 Not only are you doing your body some good, but your mind as well.
 With LivWell, our holistic wellness program, there are plenty of opportunities to engage in physical activity with a variety of classes and a fitness center at each of our communities.
 You’re sure to find an exercise routine that suits your lifestyle and satisfies your needs.

 - Making Meaningful Connections with Others – At Springpoint, we thrive on community living.
 Connecting with your community is beneficial to your health in so many ways, including an increase in mental stimulation.
 In fact, studies show that positive relationships can help protect against memory loss.
-Fred and Ruth Roessle, residents at Winchester Gardens, a Springpoint continuing care retirement community, appreciate the people they have met and share, “We are fortunate to have made wonderful friends and stand in awe at their remarkable lives and accomplishments.
+Fred and Ruth Roessle, residents at Winchester Gardens, a Springpoint Life Plan community, appreciate the people they have met and share, “We are fortunate to have made wonderful friends and stand in awe at their remarkable lives and accomplishments.
 We also consider our staff as part of our family and are grateful for their capable and friendly presence here.”

 Learn How to Improve Brain Health with Springpoint Senior Living